Marzlio/ImageGrab/README.md

 - `number_of_gif_images`: The number of images to use in the GIF.
 - `create_gif_enabled`: Enable or disable GIF creation.
 - `delete_original`: Set to True to delete original video files after processing.
+- `file_ready_wait`: Wait time before processing a new file.
+- `max_retries`: Maximum number of retries for processing a file.
+- `retry_wait`: Wait time before retrying a failed process.

 ## Usage
 Copy Video Files: Place video files into the folder specified in folder_to_monitor.